Bone health concerns

 SSRIs including fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), escitalopram (Lexapro), and fluvoxamine (Luvox) have been associated in emerging literature with shifts in melatonin, B vitamins, folate, and sodium status with long-term use.
 The Repletex platform has a patent application filed for an SSRI-specific repletion formula.

-Six high-prevalence chronic medication classes: proton pump inhibitors (live product), ACE inhibitors, beta blockers, diuretics, SSRIs, and metformin.
+Six high-prevalence chronic medication classes: proton pump inhibitors (lead product, in development), ACE inhibitors, beta blockers, diuretics, SSRIs, and metformin.
 Patent applications have been filed for each category.
+No Repletex product is currently for sale.